zooniverse/astrovector/README.md

 sudo apt install npm
 ```

 After the basic server configuration has been performed, its time to configure the databases.
 The two different databases run on port 5432 and 5433 by default.
-The below commands get into psql mode so that postgres db commands can be run.
-We need to set the password so that it can be connected to by a web server.
+The below commands get into psql mode so that Postgres db commands can be run.
+We need to set the password so that it can be connected to a web server.
 Repeat the below commands replacing 5432 with 5433 to connect to the second database.

 ```
 sudo -u postgres psql -p 5432